 Contact the appropriate office to make a preliminary reservation request for the event’s desired location, preferably six weeks or more prior to the event, and provide general information regarding the proposed event, the parties involved, who it will be marketed to, anticipated number of participants and related information sufficient to allow for event planning.
 For proposed events at the Lory Student Center, contact LSC Events.
 For proposed events at any other location, contact Facilities Management Special Event The preliminary reservation request does not constitute approval of the use of the venue at the proposed date and time.
 All Large Events must be scheduled using the Event Management System from the Facilities Management website no later than two weeks prior to the event date.
 Longer lead times are highly recommended, as spaces get booked far ahead, and often more preparation time is needed.

-The Large Event organizers must meet with relevant campus officials to review event details at least four weeks prior to the event to share event information and discuss logistical expectations.
+The Large Event organizers must meet with relevant campus officials to review event details at least four weeks prior to the event to share event information, discuss logistical expectations, and receiving a numerical SEAR rating.

 Changes to event details (e.g., speakers, expected attendance, location, etc.) from the details that were originally submitted may result in denial of the facility use as requested.